ocrmypdf/OCRmyPDF/docs/introduction.rst

    the spaces between words must be derived heuristically.
 Some PDF viewers do a better job of this than others.
--  Because some popular open source PDF viewers have a particularly hard time with spaces betweem words, OCRmyPDF appends a space to each text element as a workaround (when using ``--pdf-renderer hocr``).
+-  Because some popular open source PDF viewers have a particularly hard time with spaces between words, OCRmyPDF appends a space to each text element as a workaround (when using ``--pdf-renderer hocr``).
 While this mixes document structure with graphical information that ideally should be left to the PDF viewer to interpret, it improves